FREQUENTLY ASKED QUESTIONS

 QUESTION: Can I nominate someone for more than one award?

-ANSWER: Yes, you may nominate someone for more than one award.
-HOWEVER, you should typically only nominate them for ONE company award and ONE product award.
+ANSWER: Yes, you may nominate people or companies for more than one award.
+HOWEVER, you should typically only apply for ONE company award and ONE product award.

-For example, a company might be nominated as a Startup, Scale-up, or Large Enterprise of the Year, but not more than one of these categories with the same application.
-It is perfectly acceptable to nominate someone for the Exceptional Employer Award as well as one of the three other company awards.
-A company is either a startup, scale-up or large enterprise, but for the purposes of the award categories, it cannot be more than one.
+For example, a company should choose to apply as a Startup, Scale-up, or Large Enterprise of the Year, but not more than one of these categories with the same application.
+It is perfectly acceptable to apply for the Exceptional Employer Award as well as one of the other company awards.

-In the product categories, you should nominate for the Tech Product, Tech Service, or Innovation categories, but not more than one of these categories with the same application.
+In the product categories, you should apply for the Tech Product, Service Partner, or Innovation categories, but not more than one of these categories with the same application.
+It may be appropriate for some to apply for two Product Division category awards, but it would be rare.

 QUESTION: Can a company that is headquartered out-of-state be eligible for a Mira Award?